Sparse Weight Averaging with Multiple Particles for Iterative Magnitude Pruning: Related Works

 \paragraph{More pruning literature.} Lottery tickets are primarily hindered by their substantial training costs whereas there exist one-shot pruning methods which only require cost corresponding to a single cycle of IMP.
 As a pioneering work, \cite{lee2018snip} proposes SNIP which approximates the sensitivity of a connection, i.e., the impact of removing a single connection.
 GraSP~\citep{wang2020picking} suggests preserving the gradient flow as a pruning criterion, and SynFlow~\citep{tanaka2020pruning} avoids the layer-collapse phenomenon without looking at the training data.
 With the intention of catching up with such computationally efficient algorithms, \cite{you2019drawing} proposes early-bird tickets which significantly reduces the cost of the mask-searching step.
 As IMP provides so-called sparse-to-sparse training, i.e., the mask is pre-defined, some work investigates dense-to-sparse training with dynamic masks~\citep{evci2020rigging, liu2020dynamic}. \cite{liu2020dynamic} employs a trainable mask layer jointly optimizing masking threshold and weight throughout a single cycle. \cite{evci2020rigging} proposes a rigged lottery (RigL) that regrows the dead weights yet with a large gradient flow.
 It has been demonstrated empirically that RigL can escape local minima and discover improved basins during optimization process.

 \paragraph{Loss landscape and weight averaging.} Recent studies have shown that the loss landscape of modern deep neural networks exhibits \textit{mode-connectivity}, which means that the local minima found through stochastic optimization are connected by continuous low-loss paths~\citep{draxler2018essentially,garipov2018loss}.
 It motivates researchers to explore subspaces in the weight space that contain high-performing solutions~\citep{izmailov2020subspace,wortsman2021learning}.
 One promising approach to obtain such solutions is \textit{weight averaging}, which involves taking the average of weights across multiple points~\citep{izmailov2018averaging,wortsman2022model}.
 The main assumption of the weight averaging strategy is that all points are located in the same basin of attraction, which may not hold in the case of sparse networks where different sparse structures may correspond to different areas in the loss landscape.
 However, recent works~\citep{frankle2020linear,evci2022gradient,paul2023unmasking} suggest that this assumption may hold even for sparse networks, as there is a linear connectivity between the solutions of different sparsities obtained through iterative magnitude pruning. \cite{frankle2020linear} show that two neural networks with the same matching ticket yet trained with different SGD noises are linearly connected without a high loss barrier in between. \cite{evci2022gradient} argues that lottery tickets are biased towards the final pruned solution, i.e., winning tickets enables relearning the previous solution. \cite{paul2023unmasking} identify the existence of a low-loss curve connecting two solutions from consecutive IMP cycles, which guarantees that SGD noise cannot significantly alter the optimization path.
+Recently, \cite{yin2023lottery} propose to weight-average the tickets generated from consecutive IMP iterations in order to obtain a single stronger sparse network.